-Dear Parents, It's Not Just You.
-Raising a Teen Now Is Hard
+Dear Struggling Parents, It's Not Just You.
+This Is Hard

 Well hello!
 I’m so glad you’re here.
 This week: a letter to parents of teens, many of whom are struggling, a selection of expert pandemic parenting advice, plus some evidence of human kindness.

-DEAR PARENTS: IT’S NOT JUST YOU, THIS IS HARD.
+DEAR STRUGGLING PARENTS, IT’S NOT JUST YOU.
+THIS IS HARD

 Over the last few months, I’ve gotten so many emails from parents of teens—both readers of this newsletter and friends.
 And while the details vary, I can hear the thrum of fear in each one as they describe a child who seems to be slowly crumbling, or is in crisis.
 So this is a letter for all of you: